CS2103JAN2017-F12-B3/addressbook-level4/docs/UserGuide.md

 ### 2.17.
 Marking a task as DONE : `done` or `complete` or `finish`

-Marks the specified task from the task manager as DONE.<br>
+Marks the specified task from the Funtasktic as DONE.<br>
 Format: `done INDEX` `complete INDEX` `finish INDEX`

 > Mark the task at the specified `INDEX` as DONE.<br>